-Author, Author, Author (12pt) Afiliation of Every Author E-mail of Author
+Author1, Author2, Author3 (12pt) Afiliation of Every Author E-mail of Author1

-E-ISSN: 2579-4574

-P-ISSN: 2549-7359
+E-ISSN: 2579-4574 P-ISSN: 2549-7359

 Abstract.
 This study investigated students' perception of flow experience (FE) when reading extensively and conditions that enabled FE.
 The participants were 36 EFL students from a private university in West Java, Indonesia who were involved in an extensive reading (ER) program using the XReading application.
 Data for the study were collected through questionnaire distribution and XReading document analysis to find out students' FE and reading data.
 Findings indicated that although when joining ER for two semesters the students experienced flow, the flow experience in the two semesters is high.
-The result also showed that in the 2nd semester the larger the number of words read, the higher the students' flow experience to flow.
+The result also showed that in the 2nd semester the larger the number of words read, the higher the students' flow experience are which indicated that more often the students do ER, the bigger their chance to experience to flow.
 Therefore, increasing students' opportunities for experiencing flows could improve the quality of their language learning.